ITensor/website/docs/cppv3/classes/itensor.md

 given an ITensor constructed with indices `a` and `b`, calling `T.real(a(2),b(5))` and `T.real(b(5),a(2))` accesses the same tensor element.

-In addition to the default dense real storage, ITensors can have other storage types such as complex storage or various sparse storage types.
+In addition to real-valued storage, ITensors can have other storage types such as complex storage or various sparse storage types.

+If an ITensor is constructed with regular indices (Index objects `I` for which `hasQNs(I)==false`) then its storage will be dense.

+If instead an ITensor is constructed with indices carrying additional quantum number (QN) block structure  (Index objects `I` for which `hasQNs(I)==true`) then its storage will be block-sparse.
+(Up through version 2 of ITensor, such ITensors were called IQTensors.)

-The type `ITensor` is defined in the header "itensor/itensor.h"; also see "itensor/itensor_interface.h" and "itensor/itensor_interface_impl.h".
+The `ITensor` class is defined in the header "itensor/itensor.h"

 ## Synopsis ##